skytap/well-architected-framework/operations/performance/README.md

-## Storage Architecture in Skytap on Azure
+## Storage Architecture in {{site.SoA}}

 Cloud-Based Power mission-critical workloads require highly available and performant storage.
 At the same time, these requirements must be balanced with those of a multi-tenant Cloud.
 Multi-Tenancy in Cloud provides greater economies of scale and workload portability than single tenant co-location and on-premises environments.

-SOA provides this balance leveraging IBM’s PowerVM Hypervisor with Skytap’s own software defined storage platform.
+SOA provides this balance leveraging IBM’s PowerVM Hypervisor with {{site.Brand}}’s own software defined storage platform.
 SOA provides a heterogeneous pool of Cloud-Based storage on self-encrypted SSDs that are made available to client LPARs using ZFS.